 Dalton Defenders Museum

 Not every town has a giant twine ball or settlers massacre site on which to peg its civic pride.
-Some must make the best of what fate has handed them, and few have grabbed their opportunity with such gusto as Coffeyville, Kansas, whose citizens killed some bank robbers 110-odd years ago and have been pocketing interest from it ever since.
+Some must make the best of what fate has handed them, and few have grabbed their opportunity with such gusto as Coffeyville, Kansas, whose citizens killed some bank robbers over a hundred years ago and have been pocketing interest from it ever since.

 At first, Coffeyville was content to contain its civic chest-thumping to the Dalton Defenders Museum, an oddly-named nod to the martyred heroes of the day.
 It exhibits a collection of artifacts, old photos, and a horse-drawn hearse (the type used "to carry the Dalton bodies to their graves").
 The place has a wall-size photo of the Dalton Gang's corpses, and visitors can walk across the actual threshold and through the actual vault doorway of the two banks that the gang robbed just before an irate citizenry blew their brains out.

 But Coffeyville has broadened its horizons, taking its carnage out of the display cases and putting it back onto the streets where it belongs.
 Many towns offer self-guided walking tours of historic homes; Coffeyville encourages tourists to visit every spot where a body fell.

 The principal venue for this one-of-a-kind tour is "Death Alley," where painted outlines on the pavement mark the bad guys' bodies, plaques mark the final resting places of the good guys, and every bullet hole in the walls is flagged with a helpful sign.